MapNetNZ/mapnetnz.github.io/_pages/register.md

 ## Abstracts

 - The deadline for abstract submission is 28 September, 2018.
+- Please note that we can't accept abstracts without registration.
 - After paying for your registration, you can email your abstract to [mapnet2018@otago.ac.nz](mailto:mapnet2018@otago.ac.nz).
-Please note that we can't accept abstracts without registration.
+- You can also send abstracts for the GBS workshop to [mapnet2018@otago.ac.nz](mailto:mapnet2018@otago.ac.nz) after you've registered.
+- **Please send each abstract in a separate file**.

 ---